artefactual/atom-docs/user-manual/administer/static-pages.rst

 element, and then using inline CSS to modify the appearance of the box.
-For colors, use the HTML or RGB values for the color you would like to use, rather than generic names such as "red," "blue," etc. - most browsers support a limited pallette of colors using names such as this, and the results may be inconsistent across browsers.
+For colors, use the HTML or RGB values for the color you would like to use, rather than generic names such as "red," "blue," etc. - most browsers support a limited palette of colors using names such as this, and the results may be inconsistent across browsers.
 There are many free HTML color wheels available that allow you to choose a color and copy its HTML# or RGB values; for example: http://www.colorpicker.com/